thisisobate/kyverno-website/src/content/docs/blog/releases/1-11-0/index.md

 apiVersion: kyverno.io/v1
 kind: ClusterPolicy
 metadata:
   name: check-deployment-replicas
 spec:
   validationFailureAction: Enforce
   background: false
   rules:
     - name: check-deployment-replicas
       match:
         any:
           - resources:
               kinds:
                 - Deployment
       validate:
         cel:
           expressions:
-           - expression: "object.spec.replicas < 4"
+            - expression: 'object.spec.replicas < 4'
-             message:  "Deployment spec.replicas must be less than 4."
+              message: 'Deployment spec.replicas must be less than 4.'
 ```

 It is possible to generate Kubernetes ValidatingAdmissionPolicies and their bindings from the Kyverno policy mentioned above.
 With this feature, Kyverno now offers complete policy management for Kubernetes ValidatingAdmissionPolicies.
 This includes the ability to apply ValidatingAdmissionPolicies to resources using the command-line interface (CLI) and to obtain PolicyReports for them.

 ### Policy Report Enhancements

 In previous versions of Kyverno, PolicyReports were generated and grouped per namespace per policy.
 The AdmissionReports and BackgroundScanReports were retained in the cluster for remediation purposes.
 However, this posed a challenge for large clusters as it led to resource overload in etcd.

 With the introduction of Kyverno 1.11, a PolicyReport is now created for each individual resource and will be automatically removed if the corresponding resource is deleted.
 To avoid repetition in every result, the scope field in the report is utilized to indicate resource metadata.
 Additionally, AdmissionReports and BackgroundScanReports are now considered ephemeral resources and are cleaned up once they are aggregated into the final reports.
 Below is a snippet of a PolicyReport.